Only Chance Charters

 Southern Flounder

-Southern Flounder are masters of camouflage, with both eyes on their left side and the ability to change color to match the bottom.
-You'll find them in sandy or muddy areas of Galveston Bay, often buried with just their eyes peeking out.
+Southern Flounder are masters of camouflage, blending in with sandy or muddy bottoms.
 They typically range from 15-18 inches, but can grow up to 33 inches.
-Fall is prime time as they move to deeper waters to spawn.
-Anglers love targeting flounder for their delicious, flaky white meat and the challenge of hooking these sneaky ambush predators.
-To catch one, try drifting or still fishing near drop-offs or structure using live bait like mullet or shrimp.
-My local tip: when you feel a bite, wait a few seconds before setting the hook.
-Flounder often grab prey and reposition it before swallowing, so patience pays off.
+You'll find them in shallow coastal waters, bays, and estuaries.
+Fall is prime time for catching these flat fish as they migrate to spawn.
+Anglers love targeting flounder for their tasty white meat and the challenge of hooking them.
+They're ambush predators, so use slow-moving baits like live minnows or shrimp.
+A local trick: when you feel a bite, wait a few seconds before setting the hook.
+Flounder often grab prey sideways before repositioning it to swallow.
+Patience pays off with these tricky bottom-dwellers.
+Look for them around structure like pier pilings or oyster reefs, especially during incoming tides when they're most active.

 Southern Flounder